Comfort Inn Silver Birch Motel

 The motel complex is beautifully landscaped with 42 rooms offering a diverse range of accommodation options and facilities.
 Catering to corporate travelers, families, couples and groups in idyllic surrounds the Silver Birch is a perfect choice when making accommodation and function decisions.

 An ideal base for anyone interested in exploring the Limestone Coast Region the motel offers free onsite carparking, a fully licensed restaurant, indoor swimming pool and wireless broadband internet.
-The motel offers a limited number of pet-friendly accommodation options, please contact the property directly for pet enquiries.

 Birch’s Restaurant offers an innovative menu based on fresh regional produce and showcases a wide range of Coonawarra wines.